Modeling and Control of a Novel Variable Stiffness Three DoFs Wrist: System Calibration and Characterization

-We calibrate the stiffness control and the posture reconstruction to account for errors due to manufacturing tolerances and other un-modeled phenomena.
-All calibrations use the experimental setup described in Section~\ref{subsect:expSetup}.
-The observed deviations of the system from the nominal behavior and their possible causes are reported and discussed in Section~\ref{sect:discuss}.
+We calibrate the system to address errors arising from manufacturing tolerances and other un-modeled phenomena.
+The limitations of the prototype, {stemming from non-nominal behavior, are summarized } and discussed in Section~\ref{sect:prot_limit}.